developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an EMM to request that OemConfig specify an Intent Action when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

-Which specifying an Intent Action is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so to help the receive of the intent differentiate it from other intents it may receive.
+Which specifying an Intent Action is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so to help the receive of the intent differentiate it from other intents it might receive.

 ### Transaction Result Intent Component

 This Managed Configuration allows an EMM to request that OemConfig specify a Component when sending a Transaction Result Intent when it has finished processing of the transaction and should generally be specified only if the Managed Configuration **Transaction Result Intent Type** is also specified.

 While specifying a Component is not mandatory when sending a Transaction Result Intent, it is generally a good practice to do so since it can help ensure that the intent is sent to the right receiver.
 - Since broadcast intents are sent globally, they cannot be directed to a specific receiver.
-As a result, a Component should only be specified when the value chosen for the the Managed Configuration **Transaction Result Intent Type** is ***startActivity*** or ***startService***.
+As a result, a Component should only be specified when the value chosen for the Managed Configuration **Transaction Result Intent Type** is ***startActivity*** or ***startService***.